Marcrockhat/imprintia/README.md

 # For Manual Step by Step Use

-## SNP Calling from parental genome
+## SNPs Calling from parental genome

 Example in bash script: